CosmWasm/docs-deprecated/getting-started/compile-contract.md

 For production deployment, please use [cosmwasm/rust-optimizer](https://github.com/CosmWasm/rust-optimizer). **rust-optimizer** produces reproducible builds of cosmwasm smart contracts.
-It also does heavy optimization on the build size, using binary stripping and wasm-opt.
+It also does heavy optimization on the build size, using binary stripping and wasm-opt. **When deploying to a testnet or mainnet, deploy the output of the command.**
+It produces much smaller wasm binary.

 ```shell
 docker run --rm -v "$(pwd)":/code \